nficano/humps/docs/index.rst

 The API Documentation / Guide
 -----------------------------

-If you are looking for information on a specific function, class, or method, this part of the documentation is for you.
+If you are looking for information on a specific function, this part of the documentation is for you.

 .. toctree::
    :maxdepth: 2